 Use the scoop provided (or alternatively, a dessert spoon full) and measure out one scoop per cup (this is approx. 10g, use two scoops/dessert spoons per mug).
 It pays to experiment here; you may like it a little weaker or stronger so find the dosage that suits your taste for each coffee origin!
-I like mine quite strong when I brew Brazil but for Ethiopia, I tend to use a little less coffee so I can pick out more of the fruity notes.
+I like mine quite strong when I brew Brazil but when it comes to more lightly roasted beans, such as those from Ethiopia, I tend to use a little less coffee so I can pick out more of the fruity notes.

 Pour over water (just off the boil) onto the coffee grounds.
 Pour slowly, and be sure to wet all the grounds to ensure all the flavour infuses evenly.

 Leave to stand for 3-4 minutes with the plunger covering the top of the cafetiere.
 Next, remove the cover and stir the coffee with a wooden spoon for 10 seconds.

 Replace the plunger and push it down slowly.
 If you come up against resistance, gently lift the plunger slightly then continue to push down to the bottom.